zedlopez/ifm/Examples/CampBethel.md

 ```

 One use for text alternatives is to change the description of a room after first visiting.
-We've already seen, in the example "Slightly Wrong", how to do this with "[if visited] ... [otherwise] ... [end if]".
+We've already seen, in the example [Slightly Wrong], how to do this with "[if visited] ... [otherwise] ... [end if]".
 But since the first description is printed once and the second description on all subsequent occasions, we could equally well write